solid/odi-governance/README.md

 **Selection process**

 With the exception of the roles specified and linked to particular groups / chapters / funders all other roles will be recruited through an open process.
-Tim, ODI and the chairs (W3C working group and Solid Community Group) will run the selection process.
+Tim, ODI and the chairs (W3C working group and Solid Community Committee) will run the selection process.
 There may be the option to offer some financial support for a member but the general rule is that these roles are voluntary.

 Please note that where possible there should only be one representative from organisations outside of the chairs and Tim.

 **Meetings**

 There will be four meetings per year.
 Three half day meetings (3 hours) will be online and the fourth meeting will be in person, full day focusing on strategy.
-Initially once we establish the Advisory Group we will have an in person meeting for a full day of orientation.
+Initially once we establish the Advisory Committee we will have an in person meeting for a full day of orientation.
 In person meetings will be subject to available funding.

 **Solid Operations Advisory Group (formerly Solid team)**